tuberry/light-dict/README.md

 # Light Dict
-Lightweight selection-popup extension of gnome shell with icon bar and tooltips-style panel, especially optimized for Dictionary.
+Lightweight selection-popup extension of Gnome Shell with icon bar and tooltips-style panel, especially optimized for Dictionary.

 >L, you know what?
-The Death eats apple only. —— *Light Yagami*<br>
+The Death eats apples only. —— *Light Yagami*<br>
 [![license]](/LICENSE)

 <br>